 What can I do if I was diagnosed with mesothelioma?

 If you or a loved one has been diagnosed with mesothelioma or asbestos-related lung cancer, you have legal options.
 You may be eligible to file a claim or lawsuit seeking financial compensation for your medical bills and other damages.
 Seek legal counsel as soon as possible

 How long do I have to file a mesothelioma lawsuit?

 In Texas, you have two years from the date of diagnosis to file a claim.
-If you have lost a loved one and wish to file a wrongful death lawsuit, you have two years from the date of the death.
+If you have lost a loved one and wish to file a wrongful death lawsuit, you have two years from the date of death.

 Each state uses its own laws regarding statutes of limitations on mesothelioma claims.
-Some states only give plaintiff’s one year after diagnosis, while others extend the statute to two years, three years, or more.
+Some states only give the plaintiff’s one year after diagnosis, while others extend the statute to two years, three years, or more.
 You will need to look up your own state’s laws to figure out how much time you have to file a claim, but it is best to err on the side of caution and assume it could be as short as one year.
 It is important to consult a lawyer as soon as possible to discuss your case because if you miss the deadline, you may be barred from seeking compensation.

 Can I afford a mesothelioma lawyer?